mindulle/garden-contents/content/Develop/Trees/Dev/Realworld/🎉Realworld.md

 noteTimeliness:
   - "lts"

-# configs for selecting seed type.
+# configs for selecting tree type.
-seedType:
+treeType:
-  - "shovel"
+  - "expirence"

 # configs to decide whether external contents are appropriate to me or not.
 contentLevel: